Inside the minds of the Millennials

 There are a number of parallels to draw from this process to put to use in successfully engaging and creating brand loyalty with Millennials.
 I’ll let you connect the dots in your own way, but one lesson is clear: the old saw of "walking in the Indian’s moccasins" to truly understand their circumstances was never more applicable than with Millennials.
 And while I can’t exactly walk in someone else’s shoes, I can choose to work with them to improve my understanding of their decision making process.

-What aspect of decision making do you think carries the most weight with Millennials?
+What elements of decision making carries the most weight with Millennials?
+What is the biggest faux pas marketers are making in reaching Millennials?